Liquid Solid

 Liquid Solid is a collaborative project between Nicky Assmann and Joris Strijbos in which they research the cinematic qualities of a freezing soap film.

-In December 2014 the duo attended the Ars BioArctica residency at the Biological Research Center in the Arctic Region of Finland.
+Liquid Solid came about after attending the Ars BioArctica residency at the Biological Research Center in the Arctic Region of Finland.
 During this residency they shot footage of the freezing process of soap films.
 The footage functioned as the basis for a single channel video and a video installation.

 Video installation: 2015, Full HD, 1920x1080, 18'09" (loop)